gsoonh/nemoclawOnPCAI/README.md

 ```
 Put the string into the UI and you should be able to access it.
 Take note the gateway token will expire so you may need to generate the token quite frequently.

+You should be able to start interacting with the user interface.
+See "result" in "images" folder.

 # Architecture